WonderTools/RedisCache/Module2.md

 ### Sorted sets
 Same as Set but ordered or their members can be sorted.
 The order is defined by score, Each memeber has a score assigned to.
 Sorted sets are kind of in-between set and hash data structures, where each element consists of floating point value called ‘score’.
-This is ordered in term of this score value.
+This is ordered in term of this score value.You can give same score to multiple value.
 ```
-ZADD children 1992 "Sam"             // Birth-year acts as score
-ZADD children 1997 "Tom"
+ZADD myset1 1 a 2 b 3 c 4 d          // Create a set if doesnot exist, 1 is score and a is value
-ZRANGE children 0 -1                 // Returns all in order
+ZRANGE myset1 0 -1                   // Returns all in order
+ZCARD myset1                         // Reurn length of set
+ZCOUNT myset1 1 3                    // Count number of values between 1 & 3
+ZREM myset1 b                        // Remove member b from set
+ZRANK myset1 a                       // Return  index of a
+ZREVRANK myset1 d                    // Return index of d after sorting in desc order of rank
+ZSCORE myset1 b                      // Return score of b
-ZREVRANGE children 0 -1 withScores   // Reverse order of ZRANGE
+ZREVRANGE myset1 0 -1 withScores     // Reverse order of ZRANGE
-ZRANGEBYSCORE children -inf 1995     // Scores until 1993
-ZREMRANGEBYSCORE children 1990 1995  // Remove from sorted set
-ZRANK children "Tom"                 // Score rank of 'Tom'
 ```